WombatSoftware/instana-helm-chart/README.md

 * instana.agent.endpoint.port
 * instana.zone

+Optionally, if your infrastucture uses proxy, you should ensure that you set values for:

+* instana.agent.proxyHost
+* instana.agent.proxyPort
+* instana.agent.proxyProtocol
+* instana.agent.proxyUser
+* instana.agent.proxyPassword
+* instana.agent.proxyUseDNS

 Check the values for the endpoint entries in [agent backend configuration](https://docs.instana.io/quick_start/agent_configuration/#backend)

 To install the chart with the release name `instana-agent` and set the values on the command line run: